 You may be surprised to learn that humans are the weakest line of defense against fraud.
 For example, writing down a donor’s credit card information to manually input a donation over the phone leaves that cardholder information vulnerable to those who may use it for their own gain.
 Storing this information either electronically or in a filing cabinet also creates opportunity for data theft.

 Implementing security policies at your nonprofit can get every employee on the same page regarding fraud prevention.

 For a good place to start, check out this blog post for security measures nonprofits need to implement now to protect donor data from fraud.
 If you’re guilty of any items on this list, create new policies that won’t leave donor data vulnerable.

-Fraud prevention is important for protecting your donor data and your nonprofit’s reputation (not to mention your finances!).
+Fraud prevention is important for protecting your donor data, reputation, finances, and sanity!
 Our nonprofit clients can rest assured that Qgiv is always monitoring transactions for signs of fraud.

-With automated security protocols like auto-enabling CAPTCHA and automatic device blacklisting, we stop card testers in their tracks quickly.
-Plus, with strict adherence to the PCI data security standard, Qgiv keeps cardholder information safe using best practices outlined by the payment card industry.
+With security protocols like auto-enabling CAPTCHA and IP blacklisting, we can stop card testers in their tracks quickly.
+With strict adherence to the PCI data security standard, Qgiv keeps cardholder information safe using best practices outlined by the payment card industry.
 That’s some serious security!

 By combining Qgiv’s fraud prevention tools with security measures at your nonprofit, you can keep donor data secure.
 That added security means your donors can give with confidence knowing you’re safeguarding their information.